-We recognize the value of copyright law in nurturing and protecting incentives for innovation, both generally and in particular with respect to computer software.
-At the same time, it is important that the monopoly rights conferred on creators by the copyright laws be kept appropriately contained, so they do not spill over into broader, unjustified and counterproductive restraints on competition and consumer choice, and do not undermine long-established, fundamental rights and expectations of consumers regarding their ownership and dominion over the products they have lawfully acquired.
+is important that the monopoly rights conferred on creators by the copyright laws be kept appropriately contained, so they do not spill over into broader, unjustified and counterproductive restraints on competition and consumer choice, and do not undermine long-established, fundamental rights and expectations of consumers regarding their ownership and dominion over the products they have lawfully acquired.
 Beyond these immediate effects on consumer rights and expectations, broader innovation is impeded if a product's manufacturer is given inordinately sweeping power to control how it is used once it has been released into the marketplace.

-We also recognize that some product changes can have serious implications for safety.
+We also recognize that some methods of accessing software could potentially have serious implications for safety and for privacy.
 Ensuring product safety has been a bedrock objective of Consumers Reports' mission since its founding over 80 years ago.
 Safety must of course be at the forefront of concerns carefully monitored and vigorously addressed as we move to increasingly complex and interactive technologies.
 Likewise, pro-consumer data privacy and data security practices must be a top priority, for manufacturers and for policymakers; companies should compete and be held accountable on the basis of the data privacy and security protections they incorporate into the design of their products and services, and consumers should receive sufficient information to exercise informed choices.

 But these considerations generally do not implicate copyright law, and generally fall outside the Copyright Office's expertise.
 And it is important that they not be permitted to be used by companies as a pretext for blocking competition and consumer choice and undermining rights of ownership.
 So in our view, they should generally not be part of the Copyright Office's own deliberations in considering exemptions under section 1201.
-They are appropriately dealt with, as they are in the exemption for repair of motorized vehicles, by leaving them to other authorities whose missions and expertise are directed at those issues.
+They are appropriately dealt with here by requiring that the research be conducted in a controlled "environment designed to avoid any harm to individuals or the public," and not be in violation of other applicable laws, enforced by other authorities whose missions and expertise are directed at those issues.